|Full time||1 year||2 days a week||September 2017|

 You will gain knowledge of building materials, construction technology and pathology; specialist legal and regulatory issues; the design of simple structures; and the preparation of schemes for the rehabilitation of buildings.
 The course focuses on the core competencies of the building surveyor and professional builder operating at local, regional and national levels.
 It takes into account the developing sustainability agenda with which construction professionals must increasingly engage, together with multidisciplinary requirements specific to building surveying.
 While centred around the discipline requirements necessary for the UK-based building surveying professional, the course also contains European and global perspectives appropriate to the requirements of international consultancies.

 Kingston University has set up a scheme that allows postgraduate students in the Faculty of Science, Engineering and Computing to include a work placement element in their course starting from September 2017.
 The placement scheme is available for both international and home/EU students.

 Details on how to apply will be confirmed shortly.

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.

-This module provides the opportunity for you to undertake a piece of original work related to your own area of study, which acts as the 'capstone' project for their studies.
-Through investigation of an area related to your studies they will develop a theoretically informed body of work that integrates both theory and practice.
-It may take the form of a dissertation, a practice project, design or experiment-based project depending on the appropriateness related to the programme studied.
+This module gives you the opportunity to undertake a piece of original work that will act as the 'capstone' project for your studies.
+By investigating an area that particularly interests you, you will develop a theoretically-informed body of work that integrates theory and practice.
+This could be a dissertation, a practice project, design or experiment-based project depending on the rest of your programme.
 The module is supported by a series of lectures and individual tutorials.
-Following the major submission students present and defend their findings in open forum at a Masters Students Conference, thereby providing them to practice skills that they will require in their subsequent professional work.
+After you have submitted your project, you will present and defend your findings in open forum at a Masters Students Conference, giving you a chance to practice the skills you will need in your professional work.
 Assessment is by the main submission and the oral presentation and defence.